John Fassett Jr.: Continued career

+Later life

 One of the original white settlers of Cambridge, which was originally in Chittenden County and is now part of Lamoille County, Fassett served as judge of the Chittenden County Court from 1787 to 1794.
-In 1787, 1788, 1790 and 1791 he served in the Vermont House of Representatives.
+In 1787, 1788, 1790 and 1791 he represented Cambridge in the Vermont House of Representatives.
+Other newly-chartered towns in which he received land grants as payment for his government service included Benson, Brookfield, Chittenden, Fair Haven, Groton, Waterford, Montgomery, Morristown, Woodbury, and Fletcher.

 Fassett died in Cambridge on April 2, 1803.
+(Note: Vermont death record indicates April 2, headstone indicates April 10.)
 He was buried at Mountain View Cemetery in Cambridge.